tsvcathed/nginx_lancache/README.md

 is ever downloaded.

 Some configuration within the nginx.conf file restricts caching based on a HEAD request.
 Some updates (for whatever reason) do a HEAD request, then fail to download the actual file.
 This sometimes causes nginx to download the file into the cache when it is not needed.

-## Policing HTTPS SNI proxy

-In some instances, Apple prefers to use HTTPS for downloading content, which cannot be cached.
-The only solution to managing bandwidth in this instance is to rate limit the traffic into the proxy.

-Included in the /usr/sbin path is the ratelimiter.sh file.
-If you wish to throttle HTTPS/SSL content, put this file into /usr/sbin in your linux instance.

-Edit the /usr/sbin/ratelimiter.sh bash script variables as to your own local environment.
-I usually rate limit to 50% of the link capacity.
-You may wish to limit it to less.

-Make the bash script executable by running 'sudo chmod +x /usr/sbin/ratelimiter.sh'.

-Run 'sudo crontab -e' and add the line: '@reboot /usr/sbin/ratelimiter.sh'